A study plan and tips on how to pass the AP® Calculus exam, from a former teacher and current AP Calculus tutor.

 1. Eliminate answers on the multiple choice.
 Given the answer choices below, could you make an educated guess without even knowing the question?

-Choice (A) looks completely different than the others so you could eliminate that.
+Choice (A) looks completely different than the others so I would eliminate that.
 Then look at the coefficients.
-Choice (D) has whole numbers but the other three choices have fractions so I would eliminate that.
-Then both (A) and (B) have 1/3 as the last coefficient without knowing the question, I would guess (B).
+Choice (D) has all integer coefficients but the other three choices have fraction coefficients so I would eliminate (D).
+Then both (A) and (B) have 1/3 as the last coefficient so without knowing the question, I would guess (B).

 3. Relax!
 You don’t need a perfect to pass.
 Scoring changes from year to year but in the released 2008 scoring guide, about 36%-47% correct will earn a 3, 48%-62% will earn a 4, and 63% or above will earn a 5!